-Have you ever been shopping for a camera, but been bamboozled by a barrage of acronyms that you didn’t recognise?
+Have you ever been shopping for a camera and been bamboozled by a barrage of acronyms that you didn’t recognize?

 Sure, they all sound great, but it’s useful to understand what they mean so that you can choose the right camera.
 Part one of this article will clear up three of six acronyms that you’re sure to encounter.

 A Digital Single-Lens Reflex camera combines a single-lens reflex camera (SLR) with a digital camera back.
 But what does this mean for you and your photography?

 You’ll be able to capture shots exactly as you see them, as opposed to having colors skewed in preparation for print.
 And you capture them as digital photos, rather than images recorded to film.
 This ‘what you see is what you get’ principle is achieved through the camera’s mirror-and-prism format which works as follows: light passes through the lens and bounces upwards off a mirror into a prism, which reflects the light through the viewfinder to the human eye.

 DSLR cameras boast several other benefits, including the fact that they enable users to capture images of a very high quality.
 This is due to the large electronic imaging sensor used by the digital camera.

 And the ability to change lenses gives you great versatility because a lens can affect many aspects of a photo, including the color, contrast, clarity and saturation.

 Another benefit of DSLR cameras is their near-zero lag time, which is the time between the user pressing the shutter and the camera capturing the shot.
 This is particularly helpful in action photography where you might only have a split second to get the perfect picture.

 High Dynamic Range, an idea conceived as early as 1850, is a photographic technique that enables the user to capture a greater range of light-to-dark areas than would be possible in a standard camera shot.
 The outcome means improved accuracy in the photo’s intensity levels.